vannieuwenhovej/Jobit-studentjob-finder-PWA/README.md

 # PWA

 The Progressive Web App offers jobs created by companies to the students.
 As a student you see the different jobs on the home page.
-You can apply for these jobs and and will be notified if you're accepted for one.
+You can apply for these jobs and will be notified if you're accepted for one.

 # 1 Technichal Features